 - Though related, Permalinks are not the same as WordPress slugs (which are the shortened post or page name at the end of the url), though slugs are often a part of a website’s permalink structure.

-- Permalinks are key to your site’s SEO performance because they are used by search engines to locate your posts or pages for relevant searches.
+- Permalinks are a key part of SEO performance as they are used by search engines to locate and index your posts or pages.

 Day and Name

-An extension of sorts for the Post Name tag, Day and Name (/%year%/%monthnum%/%day%/%postname%/) is typically used on blogs where high specificity is required in terms of publishing time.
+An extension of sorts for the Post Name tag, Day and Name is typically used on blogs where high specificity is required in terms of publishing time.
 This permalink structure includes the day, month, and year that a piece of content was published.
-Day and Name is mostly used on news websites that publish several articles per day.
+Day and Name is most commonly used on news websites that publish several articles per day.

 Month and Name

-Month and Name (/%year%/%monthnum%/%postname%/) is another widely used permalink structure that’s very similar to Day and Name in terms of SEO.
-The two basically share similar benefits and pitfalls.
-As with Day and Name, Month and Name displays post name and date (this time, the month) in the URL but the URLs generated are shorter than Day and Name by two characters.
+Month and Name is another widely used permalink structure, similar to Day and Name in terms of SEO.
+The two share similar benefits and pitfalls.
+As with Day and Name, Month and Name displays post name and date (this time, the month) in the URL but the URLs generated are shorter than Day and Name by a few characters.

 Custom permalinks allow you to customize your permalink structure as you see fit for your blog.
-The most common custom structures are /%postname%/%post_id%/ and /%postname%/.
+Some common custom structures you might have seen on blogs before are /%postname%/%post_id%/ and /%category%/%postname%/.

 WordPress users are largely divided about custom permalinks.
 On the one hand, some people swear that the custom permalink structure is the best for SEO, when used correctly.
 Meanwhile, others claim that there’s no significant difference in terms of SEO.
 The best way to find out is to try it for yourself, ideally on a new blog.
 Experimentation wins the day!

 With the exception of the default structure, all WordPress permalink structures are all SEO friendly.
 It really comes down to personal preference and the purpose or type of blog you’re running.